Monday, June 24, 2013

 • Middle notes: tuberose, wild gardenia, lilac, jasmine, orange blossom, orris, narcissus

-• Base notes: vanilla, civet, Tolu, musk
+• Base notes: benzoin, sandalwood, ambergris, vanilla, civet, Tolu, musk

 “Today recapture those magic moments indulging in the favorite fragrance of the world’s most beautiful woman.
 Jungle Gardenia’s hypnotic, captivating scent will create the mood.”